TrevorTheAmazing/CustomList/README.md

 (20 points) As a developer, I want to use Test Driven Development (TDD), so that I can write tests for my methods to pass to ensure proper functionality within my application.
 There needs to be several tests per method.

-(10 points): As a developer, I want to use a custom-built list class that stores its values in a private array, so that I can store any data type in my collection.
+IN PROGRESS - (10 points): As a developer, I want to use a custom-built list class that stores its values in a private array, so that I can store any data type in my collection.

-(10 points): As a developer, I want a read-only Count property implemented on the custom-built list class, so that I can get a count of the number of elements in my custom list class instance.

-(10 points): As a developer, I want a Capacity property implemented on the custom-built list class, so that I can publicly see the size of my private array.

-(10 points): As a developer, I want the ability to add an object to an instance of my custom-built list class by imitating the C# Add() method.

 (10 points): As a developer, I want the ability to remove an object from an instance of my custom-built list class by imitating the C# Remove() method.